-The offences section of the Act has also been amended to deter tenants from misusing this section and discourage landlords from breaching the tenant's confidentiality.
+The offences section of the Act has been amended to deter tenants from misusing this section and discourage landlords from breaching the tenant's confidentiality.
 These changes are significant for Ontario landlords, as this is the first time that their obligations toward termination notices from joint tenants have been discussed in the context of the Residential Tenancies Act.
-Prior to these changes taking effect, it has not been appropriate or necessary for landlords to get involved in the (breakdown of a) relationship between tenants in a rental unit who have a "joint and several" rental agreement to rent that unit; this has typically been seen as a common law matter between those parties.
+Prior to these changes taking effect, it has not been appropriate or necessary for landlords to get involved in the breakdown of a relationship between tenants in a rental unit who have a "joint and several" rental agreement to rent that unit; this has typically been seen as a common law matter between those parties.

-The Residential Tenancies Act Fact Sheets are intended to help landlords better understand their rights and responsibilities.
-They are not intended as legal advice but rather as general information.
+The Residential Tenancies Act Fact Sheets are intended to help landlords learn and understand their rights and responsibilities.
+They provide general information not legal advice.

-© Landlord's Self-Help Centre - 2021 www.landlordselfhelp.com
+© Landlord's Self-Help Centre - 2024 www.landlordselfhelp.com